VinaStar/Vina-TimeSync/README.md

 ### FEATURES
 - Perfect Client & Server time synchronization
-- Configurable server settings using Convars
+- Can configure resource with convars
-- Custom Timerate speed
+- Can start server with a custom time rate
-- Pause-able Server Time
+- Can pause time serverside
-- Time Persistence
+- Time Persistence when rebooting
 - Standalone Resource
-- Usable in any resources
+- Usable Exports methods to use in your own resources

 ---